atedeg/mdm/docs/_docs/context-map.md

 There is a *Shared Kernel* among the bounded contexts which contains the definitions for **product** and **cheese type**.
 This choice was taken as the two aforementioned concepts are crucial for the cheese factory and a change in any of the definitions must be reflected in all bounded contexts handling these concepts.
-In fact, adding a new kind of product involves a series of important domain changes that must be reflected in the code of different bounded contexts: the production, ordering, labelling and stocking processes would need a rehaul to take into account the new kind of product.
+In fact, adding a new kind of product involves a series of important domain changes that must be reflected in the code of different bounded contexts: the production, ordering, labeling and stocking processes would need a rehaul to take into account the new kind of product.
-By sharing this information among different bounded context it is guaranteed that, whenever a change happens to any of these concepts, all the domains will maintain an up-to-date vision of these concepts.
+By sharing this information among different bounded contexts it is guaranteed that, whenever a change happens to any of these concepts, all the domains will maintain an up-to-date vision of these concepts.

 ![Context Map](images/contextMap.svg)